The Creative Writing Showcase: The Coffee Cup Metaphor

 (Disclaimer: The following writing explores themes of death and grief).

 As infants, we as humans believe that the world ends at the edges of our sight.
 Our peripheral vision is the limbo between existing, and ceasing to exist.
-If something is out sight, it is out of mind.
+If something is out of sight, it is out of mind.
 And if something is out of mind, it is out of the world entirely.
 For infantile egocentrism is innate.
 Through the first chapter of our lives the whole world is ours.
 But as we age, and our eyes are opened more and more to the grandeur of the world, the idea of it all being ours grows increasingly unfathomable.
 Until eventually we become thankful that we do not control this whole lot – for that would be way too much for our tiny hands to handle.
 And through this we develop a mechanism called object

 permanence: an understanding that objects, things, beings, continue to exist even when they are no longer visible to our senses.
 We accept that things continue to exist beyond our vision, that they exist in this world as concretely and as singularly as we do ourselves.
 Once we develop this object permanence, it never goes away.
 We can no longer evade the fact that nothing ever disappears.
-It becomes a piece of a nature, a cog in the engine inside our heads that allows us to process the world subjectively without losing sight of the objectivity of it all.
+It becomes a piece of our nature, a cog in the engine inside our heads that allows us to process the world subjectively without losing sight of the objectivity of it all.
 The world doesn’t end with our vision.
 In fact, it barely even starts there.

 But at some point in our lives, inevitably yet unpredictably, object permanence becomes an adversary.
 The mechanism that helped us understand the world becomes a thing that hurts us.
 It gives us hope when all hope does is damage.
 It gives us a tool to fight an unwinnable fight.
 It makes us believe that something we can no longer see is still there.
 Still somewhere in the world.
 Still